rinckodev/constatic/templates/discord/bot/project/README.md

 # Awesome Bot Base
 * [This project was generated using Constatic CLI](https://github.com/rinckodev/constatic)

-This is the most complete bot base you've ever seen created by [@rinckodev](https://github.com/rinckodev).
+This is the most complete bot base you've ever seen!
+Created by [@rinckodev](https://github.com/rinckodev).
 This project uses typescript to its advantage, using features to create complete structures that facilitate the construction of commands and systems

 !
 Node version required: 21.5 or higher